What I Think Intelligence Is

 Most of my work was marriage-based green cards: helping couples prove to the government that their marriage was real.
 I did what any diligent intern would do.
 I looked up the rules.
 Read everything USCIS published (they're the agency that decides who gets to stay in America).
 They told me what to submit.
 But they never told me what actually mattered.

 So I tried harder.
 Textbooks.
-Old USCIS case decisions.
-Checklists.
-Color-coded.
-Cross-referenced everything I could find.
+Old case decisions.
+Checklists I color-coded by hand.
+Nothing helped.
+Whatever separated approval from denial wasn't in any rule I could find.

 Austin, 2018.
 The best advice I ever got.